-A sleep program designed specifically for workplaces to help you improve your sleep and achieve better health and performance.
+A sleep course designed specifically for workplaces to help you improve your sleep and achieve better health and performance.

 Welcome to the Secrets of Sleep.
-A seven-part program for workplaces delivered by sleep epidemiologist Dr. Yu Sun Bin.
+A short course for workplaces delivered by sleep epidemiologist Dr Yu Sun Bin.

-This program is designed using the latest cutting edge research to equip you with an understanding of the fundamentals of sleep and its inextricable relationship to your health and performance.
+This course is designed using the latest research to equip you with an understanding of the fundamentals of sleep and its inextricable relationship to your health and performance.